-When the device is powered on, the device shall monitor the R2D messages on PRDCH, as specified in TS 38.291 [2], in order to perform the corresponding A-IoT MAC procedures.
+When the device is powered on, the device starts monitoring the R2D messages on PRDCH, as specified in TS 38.291 [2], in order to perform the corresponding A-IoT MAC procedures.

 5.2 A-IoT paging

 The purpose of this procedure is to transmit A-IoT Paging message to one or more devices.
 The reader may include the Paging ID field to select a specific device or a group of devices, or include no Paging ID field to select all devices.